lucabixio/springboot-crud-rest-service/README.md

    "timestamp": 1467993597000 //in ms from epoch
 }
 ```
-- DataLoggerController is the service to manage the DataController.
-It needs the DataController (to this end use Dependecy Injection with Annotations) to operate on the Data controller.
+- DataLoggerController is the service to manage the DataLogger.
+It needs the DataLogger to be injected (to this end use Dependecy Injection with Annotations) to operate on the DataLogger to add, remove, get the collected data.
-- DataLoggerControllerConfiguration to implement the Dependency Injection programmatically through Spring Annotations.
+- DataLoggerControllerConfiguration to implement the Dependency Injection programmatically by using Spring Annotations.

 The following Web Methods will be available:
-- POST http://localhost:8080/data with Data in JSON format as Body Param
+- POST http://localhost:8080/data with Data in JSON format as @RequestBody
-- GET http://localhost:8080/data?from=<start_time_in_ms_from_epoch>&to=<end_time_in_ms_from_epoch> (note that from and to @RequestParam are optional, i.e., required = false)
+- GET http://localhost:8080/data?from=start_time_in_ms_from_epoch&to=end_time_in_ms_from_epoch (note that from and to @RequestParam are optional, i.e., required = false)
-- DELETE http://localhost:8080/data?timestamp=<timestamp_in_ms_from_epoch>, where timestamp is the timestamp of the data record to delete from the Datalogger
+- DELETE http://localhost:8080/data?timestamp=timestamp_in_ms_from_epoch, where timestamp is the timestamp of the data record to delete from the Datalogger

+## Actions to be done
-Run the application as Spring Boot application and test the RESTful Web Service with Postman.
-Debug your code if necessary to understand the behavior of the developed Web Service
+- Run (Debug) the application as Spring Boot application.
+- Test the RESTful Web Service with Postman.
+- Debug your code if necessary to understand the behavior of the developed Web Service.

 ## Additional (optional) step
 Develop a Test Unit for the RESTful Web Service